XanderPENG/matsim-code-examples-2024/src/main/java/be/kuleuven/xanderpeng/emissions/network/network_generation_info.md

 ### 1. using @multimodal contrib to create a network (see [here](RunCreateMultimodalNetworkFromOSM.java))
 However, it seems this API can only generate network during runtime, and the generated network is not saved as a file.
 ### 2. using ___@pt2matsim___  to create a multimodal network (see [here](RunCreateMultimodalNetworkbyPT2Matsim.java));

+## Add Attributes into the cycling network
+- we can use @addOverridingLinkProperties (in the @SupersonicOsmNetworkReader) to add link properties to the network;
+-